Nicolas Kahl, MD

 Differences between programs

-GWU offers an opportunity to obtain a master’s degree (ie, MBA, MPH, or master’s degree in systems engineering).
-Fellows are also required to complete 2 research projects during fellowship.
+GWU offers an opportunity to earn a certificate or master’s degree (i.e., MBA, MPH, or a master’s degree in systems engineering).
+Fellows are required to complete a research project and quality improvement project during fellowship.
 Thomas Jefferson offers fellows the opportunity for a certificate or degree from the Colleges of Population, Public Health, or a certificate in Operational Excellence.
-Both fellowships have their fellows work clinically as telemedicine providers.
+Zucker North Shore/LIJ focuses on developing skills to build and grow a telehealth program.
+Georgetown offers the opportunity to develop deep domain expertise in at least one telehealth modality.
+All fellowships have their fellows work clinically as telemedicine providers.

 Length of time required to complete fellowship

-GWU is a 2-year fellowship, whereas Thomas Jefferson is a 1-year fellowship.
+GWU is a 2-year fellowship, whereas Thomas Jefferson, Zucker, and Georgetown are 1-year fellowships.

 Skills acquired during fellowship